Theophano (born Anastaso): Regent

 On March 15, 963, Emperor Romanos II died unexpectedly at the age of twenty-five.
 Again, Theophano was rumored to have poisoned him, although she had nothing to gain and everything to lose from this action and, indeed, was still in bed only 48 hours after giving birth to Anna Porphyrogenita when the emperor died.
 Their sons, Basil II and Constantine VIII, five and three years old, respectively, were the heirs and Theophano was named regent.

 However, hereditary ascension was a matter of tradition, not law.
+Her power as empress regent was very unstable and the situation in the empire was also chaotic, from foreign troubles to threats from claimants to the throne.
 Theophano realized that, to secure her position and the future of her children, she would need a protector.
 Passing over a bevy of would-be suitors among Constantinople's courtiers, she made an alliance with Nikephoros Phokas, a celebrated military commander who had been proclaimed emperor by his army after the death of Romanos.
 In return for her hand, the childless Nikephoros gave his sacred pledge to protect her children and their interests.
 On August 14, supporters of Nikephoros took control of Constantinople over the resistance of Joseph Bringas, a eunuch palace official and former counselor of Romanos.
 Nikephoros was crowned on 16 August in the Hagia Sophia, and soon after married Empress Theophano, bolstering his legitimacy.
+With this marriage, Theophano relinquished her quasi-masculine sovereign role on the throne and withdrew to the domestic sphere.
+Although her formal standing during the reign of Nikephoros was more significant than during that of her husband Romanos, her actual influence diminished.